Skip to main content

 Nicholas Papa

-Nicholas Papa is a second-generation firefighter with 20 years of experience in the fire service.
-He is a captain with the New Britain (CT) Fire Department, where he has served for 16 years.
-He was the co-founder of the department’s fire academy, and the lead instructor for the inaugural recruit class.
-Nick entered the fire service in 2003, volunteering for the neighboring suburb of Newington until his appointment to the NBFD.
-He is a contributor to Fire Engineering and the author of the best-selling book, Coordinating Ventilation: Supporting Extinguishment & Survivability.
-Nick is a FDIC International advisory board member and has been a classroom instructor since 2017.
-He also served as a technical panelist for the FSRI research project, “The Study on Coordinated Fire Attack in Acquired Structures.”
-Nick is also the founder Fireside Training, LLC.
+Nicholas Papa is a second-generation firefighter with 20 years of experience in the fire Nicholas Papa is a deputy chief with the New Britain (CT) Fire Department, where he has served since 2007, presently assigned as the shift commander of Group B. A second-generation firefighter, he entered the fire service in 2003, volunteering for a neighboring suburb until his appointment to the NBFD.
+He is the Fire Engineering best-selling author of the book Coordinating Ventilation: Supporting Extinguishment and Survivability, an FDIC educational advisory board member and instructor, as well as a past FSRI technical panelist for the Study on Coordinated Fire Attack.
+Nick is also the founder of the fire service training and consulting organization, Fireside Training, LLC (www.firesidetraining.org).